-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DOVER CORPORATION The Board of Directors recommends a vote FOR each director under Item 1: 1.
-Election of Directors For Against Abstain The Board of Directors recommends a vote FOR Items 2, 3, 4 1a.
-P. T. Francis For Against Abstain and 5: To ratify the appointment of PricewaterhouseCoopers LLP 2. as our independent registered public accounting firm for 1b.
-K. C. Graham 2018 3.
-To approve, on an advisory basis, named executive officer M. F. Johnston 1c. compensation.
-To approve amendments to Article 15 of our Restated 4.
-Certificate of Incorporation to eliminate the super-majority 1d.
-R. A. Livingston voting requirement.
-To approve amendments to Article 16 of our Restated 5.
-R. K. Lochridge \square 1e.
-Certificate of Incorporation to eliminate the super-majority voting requirement.
-NOTE: Such other business as may properly come before the 1f.
-E. A. Spiegel meeting or any adjournment thereof R. J. Tobin 1g.
-1h.
-S. M. Todd 1i.
-S. K. Wagner K. E. Wandell 1j.
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Election of Directors For Against Abstain 1a.
+H. J. Gilbertson, Jr. The Decoder of Diversion and an ender DOD Manage 3 1b.
+K. C. Graham The Board of Directors recommends a vote FOR Items 2, 3, 4 and 5: For Against Abstain 1c.
+M. F. Johnston 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 1d.
+E. A. Spiegel 2019.
+1e.
+R. J. Tobin To approve, on an advisory basis, named executive officer □ compensation. f.
+S. M. Todd g.
+S. K. Wagner 4.
+To approve amendments to Article 15 of our Restated Certificate of Incorporation to eliminate the super-majority h.
+K. E. Wandell voting requirement. i.
+M. A. Winston 5.
+To approve amendments to Article 16 of our Restated Certificate of Incorporation to eliminate the super-majority voting requirement.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof. sign exactly as your name(s) appear(s) hereon.
+When dministrator, or other fiduciary, please give full title as such.
+Joint lease sign in full corporate or partnership name by authorized armersnin n lease sign in till corporate or partnership name by alithorized